rnvarmab/wic-devops-vijayprabhu/04-terraform/01-handson/7-aws-resources/Example1/Readme.md

 # What are we doing with this code?
- - Using this code we are creating EC2 instance in AWS cloud platform.
+* Using this code we are creating security group in AWS cloud platform
- - Additionally we will be using variables.
+* Create new EC2 instance attached with newly created security group and tags
- - Inputs for variable will be provided from `tfvars` file.
+* Using count argument to create more the one resource.

 # Steps to execute this code?
 * `terraform init`